 - ½ small lemon, juiced

-- Heat oil and butter in a large skillet over medium heat.
-Add onion, salt, and pepper and cook until onions are translucent, about 1 min.
-Add garlic and thyme leaves and cook for about 30 seconds more.
-(You don’t want your garlic to burn).
+- Heat the butter and oil in a large skillet over medium heat.
+Add the onion and pinches of salt and pepper and cook until onions are translucent, about 1 minute.
+Add the garlic and thyme leaves and cook for about 30 seconds more.

-- Add peppers and green beans and cook, stirring gently for 1 minute.
-Add agave and lemon juice and stir.
+- Add the bell pepper, jalapeño, and green beans and cook, stirring gently, for 1 minute.
+Add the agave and lemon juice and stir.

-- Add corn, edamame, and coconut milk.
+- Add the corn, edamame, and coconut milk.
 Cook until edamame is warmed through, about 1 minute.

 - Remove from heat.
-Stir in arugula and herbs so the arugula gently wilts from the heat.
-Add another squeeze of lemon and sprinkle almond slices on top.
+Stir in the arugula, basil, and mint so the arugula gently wilts from the heat.
+Add another squeeze of lemon and sprinkle the almond slices on top.